-We take for granted the idea that sugar is bad for our bodies.
-And yet, we eat more and more of the stuff.
+We know sugar is bad for our bodies, yet we eat more and more of the stuff every year.
 Why?
-Well, we can’t say for sure but there’s some evidence to suggest sugar is an addictive substance.
+Well, we can't say for sure but there's some evidence to suggest sugar is an addictive substance.

-A 2008 study by researchers at Princeton University supported the hypothesis that under certain circumstances, rats can become sugar dependent.
-The animals in the experiment displayed behaviors similar to those associated with addictive drugs, including binging, craving and opiate-like “withdrawal” marked by signs of anxiety and behavioral depression.
+A study by researchers at Princeton University supports the hypothesis that under certain circumstances, rats can become sugar dependent.
+The animals in the experiment displayed behaviors similar to those associated with addictive drugs, including binging, craving and opiate-like "withdrawal" marked by signs of anxiety and behavioral depression.

 Learning how to stop sugar addiction can help prevent a lifelong sentence in which addicts face the dangers of diabetes, obesity and a host of other health ailments.